-After being discussed for the better part of a decade, the new FASB and IASB lease accounting standards are official.
-And the time to create a compliance plan is here.
+After being discussed for the better part of a decade, the new FASB and IASB lease accounting standards were official in 2016.
+Public companies had to comply in 2019, and non-public companies originally had an extra year.
+Due to COVID and other unanticipated delays, non-public companies received an additional two-year reprieve.
+The deferrals are over, and the time for non-public companies to create a compliance plan is here.

-For most large organizations, adding real estate and equipment leases on the balance sheet will be a sizable task.
-This guide - co-authored by the former lease accounting manager with the largest home improvement retailer in the U.S. - offers organizational leaders practical, real-world insight on how to create a lease accounting compliance plan.
+For most large organizations, adding real estate and equipment leases on the balance sheet is a sizable task.
+This guide - co-authored by the former lease accounting manager with the largest home improvement retailer in the U.S. - offers organizational leaders practical, real-world insight into creating a lease accounting compliance plan.
+Insights from hundreds of successful public company projects have added to this body of knowledge.